 Cancer screening services such as cervical screening, breast screening and bowel screening are operating at all alert levels.
 However, like other healthcare services, they operate differently depending on the alert level.

-It is recommended that people over 70, or with pre-existing medical conditions call your GP, nurse or healthcare team to find out whether it's safe for you to attend appointments.
+It is recommended that people over 70, or with pre-existing medical conditions call their GP, nurse or healthcare team to find out whether it's safe to attend appointments.

 Find out more on the Time to Screen website.

 Vaccination is one of the best ways to protect yourself, your tamariki and your whānau.
 It is still a priority and safe during all COVID-19 alert levels, especially for new babies.
 Protect your whānau – vaccinate on time.

 Call your doctor or nurse ahead of time, so they can explain how they will keep you and your whānau safe while giving you a vaccine.
 All healthcare services have procedures in place to make vaccinating safe, such as: